okx/okexchain-docs/api/okc-api/json-rpc-api.md

 ## Start HTTP JSON-RPC

-You can start the HTTP JSON-RPC with curl.
+We recommend you start the HTTP JSON-RPC with curl.

 ```shell
 ## mainnet